-Gloriana drew a fine gold chain from the chest and marveled at the beautiful gold charm it held.
+Gloriana drew a fine gold from the chest and marveled at the beautiful gold charm it held.
 Shaped like a woman with a golden halo, arms outstretched, body like a dagger blade of light, two arcing wings of stylized flame: the holy symbol of Sarenrae, The Dawnflower, whose light was healing.
 The oracle took the necklace for herself.

 The rest of the treasure they optimistically stowed away until they could pick it up on their way back to Sandpoint.

 2 Kara missed one of her saving throws, but spent a Hero Point to reroll and was successful.

 3 One of Glori’s Will saves did not go well.